Meta Planning Technique and Process

-Meta planning: this article explains Meta planning in a practical way.
-In this article you will find the definition of metaplanning, a complete step-by-step plan and examples about its application and other relevant matters.
+Meta Planning Technique: this article explains Meta Planning Technique, developed by Wolfgang Schnelle and Eberhard Schnelle in a practical way.
+In this article you will find the definition of the Meta Planning Technique, a complete step-by-step plan and examples about its application and other relevant matters.
 Enjoy reading!

 What is Meta planning?